 E.G – I.E. … not boring you with full Latin versions but e.g. means for example … i.e. means that is

 Independant / Independent … all vowels are Es.
 Promise.

-Irregardless … this word doesn’t exist!
-It’s either regardless, or irrespective
+Irregardless … this word is a maverick.
+Unless you want to be trendy, stick with either regardless, or irrespective

 It’s – Its … it’s is a contraction of it is … its is a possessive pronoun like his, her, their

 Lose – Loose … lose (verb pronounced “looz”) means to misplace or be deprived of something.
 Loose (adjective pronounced with a soft “s”) means free from attachment.

 Me – I … popularly goofed when associated with another person, e.g. “Howard and me went shopping” – no!
 It’s “Howard and I went shopping.”
 When in doubt, remove the other person and focus on your part in it – “me went shopping?”

 Prostate – Prostrate … prostate is a gland within the male lower urinary tract … prostrate means to be lying down face down (I have even seen this mistake made in a medical PowerPoint presentation about prostate cancer.
 Go figure.